-Rodrigo Bijou is a researcher of information security, threats, security analytics and s for the protection of private life.
-It has taken the title Global Scholar από τη Διεθνή Ένωση Επαγγελματιών Προστασίας Προσωπικών Δεδομένων (International of Privacy Professionals).
-In addition to the above, he is also a Watson Fellow for the exploration of “Trust in Technology.”
+Rodrigo Bijou is an information security, threat, security analytics and privacy technology researcher.
+He has received the title Global Privacy Scholar from the International Association of Personal Data Protection Professionals (International Association of Privacy Professionals).
+In addition to the above, he is also a Watson Fellow for εξερεύνηση of “Trust in Technology.”

 Bijou has worked in the past as a security adviser to financial and technology industries such as Palantir.

-When not hacking, Rodrigo writes policy analysis for respected security journals such as IHS Jane's Intelligence Review and Law Review.
+When not dealing with hacking, Rodrigo writes policy analysis in reputable security journals such as IHS Jane's Intelligence Review and the Harvard Law Review.

-The Dia it has transformed the front lines of war, and is leaving governments behind.
-As security analyst Rodrigo Bijou shows, modern conflict is taking place online between non-governmental groups, activists and private businesses, and the digital landscape is proving fertile ground for terrorist recruitment and radicalisation.
+The Internet has transformed the first lines of war, leaving behind governments.
+As security analyst Rodrigo Bijou shows, modern conflict is happening on the internet between non-governmental groups, activists and private businesses, and the digital landscape is proving to be a fertile ground for the recruitment and radicalization of terrorists.

 Meanwhile, Draconian tracking programs are fully exploitable.